bsolomon1124/misc/PyPIGuide.md

 `classifiers` | Provide a list of classifiers that categorize your project.  **These must fall under a prespecified set of classifiers; PyPI will refuse to accept packages with unknown classifiers.** This information is used for searching and browing projects on PyPI. | [Full listing of classifiers](https://pypi.python.org/pypi?%3Aaction=list_classifiers).
 `keywords` | List keywords that describe your project. | Can be a single space-separated string (`keywords='sample setuptools development'`) or a list (`keywords = ['testing', 'logging', 'example']`).
 `packages` | It’s required to list the packages to be included in your project.
 Although they can be listed manually, `setuptools.find_packages` finds them automatically.
 Use the `exclude` keyword argument to omit packages that are not intended to be released and installed. | `find_packages()` takes a source directory and two lists of package name patterns to exclude and include.
 If omitted, the source directory defaults to the same directory as the setup script.
 A common specification is `packages=find_packages(exclude=['contrib', 'docs', 'tests*'])`.
 `install_requires` | Specify what dependencies a project minimally needs to run.
-More on declaring dependencies [here](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-dependencies). | **When the project is installed by pip, this is the specification that is used to install its dependencies.**
+More on declaring dependencies [here](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-dependencies). | **When the project is installed by pip, this is the specification that is used to install its dependencies.**  Make sure that you're using the package names as they're given on PyPI; for instance, [beautifulsoup4](https://pypi.python.org/pypi/beautifulsoup4) rather than "bs4."
 `python_requires` | If your project only runs on certain Python versions, setting the `python_requires` argument to the appropriate [PEP 440 version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers) string will prevent pip from installing the project on other Python versions. | Some [examples](https://packaging.python.org/tutorials/distributing-packages/#python-requires) from the docs.

 Note that the above list is not exhaustive.
 Other kwargs include `scripts`, `data_files`, and `package_data`.